sshmru/warmup/toFix.md

 [ ] upvote buttons as reusable component

-[ ] new post blur prevents user from setting title before writing

 [ ] side and main post lists propably shoudl be separate

 [ ] side list is inconsistent, either fix it or inform user whats the filter